International Field Placements

 International field placements are offered to BSW and MSW students completing their final, full-time placement in the United Kingdom (London, England, and Belfast, Northern Ireland), the Republic of Ireland (Dublin), Canada (Vancouver, British Columbia), and the Eastern Caribbean (Trinidad & Tobago).
 Placements include clinical, case management, and administrative opportunities.
 Through these experiences, students become familiar with host cultures and communities and learn how social welfare services are interpreted and provided abroad.
 Each of our partner agencies provides a unique cultural experience and immersion opportunity.

 Though these internships are often once-in-a-lifetime opportunities, they can also be bridges to future involvement with non-governmental organizations, Peace Corps or Fulbright proposals, advanced academic study, or a major transformation in one’s capacity to work with international clients in the U.S.

 NOTE: In the time of Covid-19, "normal" international program processes do not always apply.
-The health and safety of students and faculty are our primary concern, and governments world-wide are in states of flux regarding their immigration policies and capacity to host travelers from abroad.
-Please stay in touch with program administrators to learn the latest information regarding applications and status of future events.
+The health and safety of students and faculty are our primary concern, and governments worldwide are in states of flux regarding their immigration policies and capacity to host travelers from abroad.
+Please stay in touch with program administrators to learn the latest information regarding applications and the status of future events.
 We are eager to work with CSW students and look forward to finding pathways to these great opportunities.

 Completing an international field placement is a life-changing experience for CSW students.
 Our program alumni come away from their field placement more aware of and passionate about social work in a global context.